yazid120/Php-login-system/README.md

 ++ Procedural patern.

 # Get started
-Install node js on your machine cd to root directory, type "npm install" for dependencies type "npm run dev" to start the server
+-Install node js on your machine
+-cd to root directory, type "npm install" for dependencies -type "npm run dev" to start the server